 - A beautiful profile page

-- Import, update, view or delete subscribers
+- Import, update, view, or delete subscribers

 - Accurate Engagement Insights

 Talking about money, Revue offers a free forever plan for 1 user with up to 200 subscribers.
-If you need more, there’s a $5/month Pro plan for 1 user with up to 1,500 subscribers, custom logo, custom colors, and domain.
+If you need more, there’s a $5/month Pro premium plan for 1 user with up to 1,500 subscribers, custom logo, custom colors, and domain.

-I do not recommend that you use Revue as your main email marketing services- because Revue does not have autoresponders.
+I do not recommend that you use Revue as your main email marketing service- because Revue does not have autoresponders.
 But, you can use it for a small list, alongside your main email marketing plan.